Typhoon blows off roofs, floods villages and displaces thousands in northern Philippines

-MANILA, Philippines (AP) — Typhoon Doksuri ripped tin roofs off of homes, flooded low-lying villages, knocked out power and displaced more than 12,000 people Wednesday as it smashed into a small island and lashed northern Philippine provinces with ferocious winds and rain, officials said.
+MANILA, Philippines (AP) — Typhoon Doksuri slammed ashore on an island and lashed northern Philippine provinces with ferocious wind and rain Wednesday, displacing more than 12,000 villagers as it blew tin roofs off rural houses, flooded low-lying villages and knocked out power, officials said.

-There were no immediate reports of casualties after the typhoon slammed into Fuga island off Aparri town in Cagayan province, where more than 12,100 people were evacuated from high-risk coastal villages and schools, and workplaces were shut down as a precaution as Doksuri approached.
+There were no immediate reports of casualties after the typhoon slammed into Fuga island off Aparri town in Cagayan province, where some 12,100 people were evacuated from high-risk coastal villages, and schools and workplaces were shut down as a precaution as Doksuri approached.
 Thousands of people in other northern provinces were also displaced by the typhoon, which has a 700-kilometer-wide (435-mile-wide) band of wind and rain.

 Doksuri weakened slightly but remained dangerous and lethal with sustained winds of 175 kph (109 mph) and gusts of up to 240 kph (149 mph).
-It was blowing over the coastal waters of Fuga and Aparri town Wednesday morning, forecasters said.
+It was blowing over the coastal waters of the Babuyan Islands in Luzon Strait off Aparri town Wednesday morning, forecasters said.

 “Our northern coastal towns are being battered,” Cagayan Gov. Manuel Mamba told The Associated Press by telephone.
 “I’m receiving reports of tin roofs being blown away and flooding that could not drain out probably because of tidal surges coming in from the sea.”